mitsuba-renderer/drjit/src/python/docstr.rst

     of :py:func:`drjit.switch()` for details.

     Args:
-        instances (drjit.ArrayBase): a Dr.Jit instance array.
+        inst (drjit.ArrayBase): a Dr.Jit instance array.

-        target (Callable): function to dispatch on all instances.
+        target (Callable): function to dispatch on all inst.

         *args (tuple): a variable-length list of positional arguments passed to the function. :ref:`PyTrees <pytrees>` are supported.